At vice-presidential debate, questions were asked but many were not answered

 How effective the strategy was remains to be seen, but both candidates deployed it early and often, albeit Pence more so than Harris.

-The first indication that barbs would be lobbed but questions might not be answered came early in the evening, when Page noted that both President Trump — who recently was hospitalized with the novel coronavirus — and former vice president Joe Biden are in their 70s, and asked if either No. 2 had discussed with their running mate how they would handle a presidential disability.
+The first indication that barbs would be lobbed but questions might not be answered came early in the evening, when Page noted that both Trump — who recently was hospitalized with the novel coronavirus — and former vice president Joe Biden are in their 70s, and asked if either No. 2 had discussed with their running mate how they would handle a presidential disability.

 Pence said nary a word about Trump’s age or physical fitness, instead using his allotted time to attack Harris for, he claimed, “undermining confidence in a vaccine” and to criticize Biden for the Obama administration’s handling of the H1N1 swine flu.